piktaszuikis/wwwfs/README.md

 # Current state

 Implemented HTML parsing prototype using [QGumboParser](https://github.com/lagner/QGumboParser).
+Http client rewritten with Promis-like callbacks.
+Implemented cache.
+Everything works 95% of time.
+There is still probably a bug in caching or http client.

-Found a problem: some servers do not return content-length, so http client must be rewritten...
+~~Found a problem: some servers do not return content-length, so http client must be rewritten...~~

 ~~Currently project works only with my own localhost server, because HTML parser is not yet implemented and I had to hardcode parsed elements manually.~~